Objective of the Program

 Students are admitted to the M.Ed. program at the University of Maryland Eastern Shore (UMES).
-Coursework is offered at UMES, the Maryland Center for Career and Technology Education Studies located at the Baltimore Museum of Industry (BMI), and other satellite sites throughout Maryland.
+Coursework is offered through UMES at the Baltimore Museum of Industry (BMI) location and other satellite sites throughout Maryland.
 The course of study may vary with the experience, qualifications, and career development needs that individual students bring to the program.

 The overall goal of the graduate program in Career and Technology Education is to prepare individuals to become master teachers, administrators, and leaders who are professional, reflective, innovative, value diversity and effective.
 Graduates will be proficient in developing, instructing, coordinating, and directing quality programs in Career and Technology Education.
 The following program objectives assist in accomplishing this goal: